 Section 322 of the Immigration and Naturalization Act (INA) provides for facilitated naturalization of non-citizen minor children of (some) Americans living abroad.

-As of October 30, 2011, all requests for naturalization under Section 322 should be sent to the USCIS "lockbox" in Phoenix Arizona, as explained in the Form N-600K instructions.
+As of October 30, 2011, all requests for naturalization under Section 322 should be sent to the USCIS "lockbox" in Phoenix, Arizona (or in Elgin, Illinois), as explained in the Form N-600K instructions.
 The actual interview and swearing in will take place in another designated USCIS field office in the US.
 You can specify the office of your choice when you file form N-600K.
-Note that since February 2019, it is possible to file Form N-600K online without having to send documents by postal mail.
+Note that since February 2019, it is possible to file Form N-600K online from within the US without having to send documents by postal mail.
 However, it will still be necessary to travel to the USA with your child in order to complete the naturalization procedure as explained below.

 Naturalization under Section 322 is for children whose American parent OR American grandparent has at least five years of US physical presence time as explained below.
 If you or the child's grandparent do/does not have the required US presence time, there is another procedure (child immigration) available to you for having your child naturalized as a US citizen before age 18 as explained elsewhere on this ACA website.

 Understanding the Basics

 - Most Americans who have children while abroad are able to transmit their US citizenship to their offspring at birth.
 They only need to obtain a "Consular Report of Birth Abroad" (form FS 240) at their nearest American embassy or consulate.
 (Contact the consulate in advance or check their website for details on which documents have to be provided and how to arrange an appointment.)